hammidbinaejaz/Corodo/README.md

 ## Usage

-Once installed, you can access the following features from the **AI Career Pilot** dashboard:
+Once installed, you can access the following features from the **Corodo** dashboard:

 1. **AI Career Advisor** – Complete a brief survey about your skills and interests to receive personalized career recommendations.
 2. **Roadmap for Success** – View your tailored career roadmap and access resources to build your skills.